 Ruby Valley 3 Kunda Camping trek is one of the best trekking in focal Nepal on the concealed valley trail.
 This trekking has Sing La pass (4050m), Pangsang pass (3850m), and Mangni Pass.
 The astonishing perspective can be seen from this trekking.
 The trek is likewise famous for ruby and religious Kalo Seto Dhah (Black and White Lake).
-This trekking is likewise also known as Ganesh Himal ruby valley trek.
+Also, people often name this trek as Ganesh Himal ruby valley trek.
 This trek offers the legitimate experience of untainted Tamang and Gurung towns, and amazing views of Ganesh Himal, and different heaps of Annapurna, Langtang, and Manaslu area.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time-frame and budget limits.